Priyanka-B-kabbina/AutoComplaint/README.txt

    - The popup shows a FILL IN button (the form is hidden for clarity).
    - Click FILL IN.
 The extension auto-fills the portal form with your saved order data, including handling Select2 dropdowns, datepickers, and conditional fields.

-3. Under the Hood:
+3. Under the Hood - Universal Extraction Architecture:
-   - ML-Based Architecture:
-     - Uses DistilBERT MNLI (from @xenova/transformers) for zero-shot classification of order pages.
-     - Vocabulary-based tokenization for consistent ML model input processing.
+   - Site-Agnostic ML Models:
-     - No rule-based or fallback logic - purely machine learning driven extraction.
+     - Uses adaptive ML classification that works on ANY e-commerce platform without hardcoded rules.
+     - Universal content discovery with 4-phase extraction: order-specific targeting → fallback selectors → content analysis → quality validation.
+     - Intelligent field extraction for order ID, seller, products, pricing, dates using universal patterns.
+     - Advanced text cleaning and normalization to filter out navigation, ads, and formatting noise.
+     - No platform-specific logic - works equally well on Amazon, eBay, Flipkart, Myntra, Shopify stores, and any e-commerce site.
+   - Adaptive Content Processing:
+     - Multi-layered selector approach targets order-specific elements across different platform designs.
+     - Smart element filtering excludes navigation menus, headers, footers, advertisements, and irrelevant content.
+     - Enhanced content quality validation ensures meaningful order-related data extraction.
+     - Comprehensive logging for debugging extraction issues across any platform.
    - Content Scripts:
-     - src/amazon.js runs on e-commerce sites, using ML models for order page classification and data extraction.
+     - src/amazon.js (now universal) runs on ALL e-commerce sites, using adaptive ML models for order page classification and data extraction.
      - content_scripts/consumer_portal.js runs on the grievance portal, listening for the "Fill In" message and filling the form.
    - Training Suite:
      - Integrated training suite for custom model development and fine-tuning.
-     - Support for custom ecommerce data training and NER-based extraction (future).
+     - Support for custom ecommerce data training and platform-specific optimization.
+     - Model performance optimization and confidence scoring.
    - Popup UI:
      - popup.html and popup.js provide a modern, context-aware interface for saving and filling data.
    - Storage: